teamwalnut/rescript-urql/docs/exchanges.md

 ## Ecosystem Exchanges

 In addition to the core exchanges exposed by `@urql/core`, `urql` also supports more abstracted exchanges that meet particular needs that may or may not be critical to your use case.
 In contrast to the core exchanges, these ecosystem exchanges should be used when you have a specific use case that warrants them.
-Many of these exchanges require additional packages to be installed. `reason-urql` is in the process of adding bindings for these exchanges; if the ecosystem exchange you're interested in isn't outlined below, the bindings may not have yet been implemented.
+Many of these exchanges require additional packages to be installed. `rescript-urql` is in the process of adding bindings for these exchanges; if the ecosystem exchange you're interested in isn't outlined below, the bindings may not have yet been implemented.
 Community contributions are very welcome in this space!

 ### `multipartFetchExchange`